The SNL 50th anniversary special: What worked and what didn't

 Mulaney leads one of the night's best sketches, a bizarre musical about the dark side of NYC

-By the end, when a giant banner unfurled displaying the newspaper headline "New York to Ford: Who's Dead Now?" it seemed SNL had finally stepped past nostalgia to deliver just the sort of biting, eccentric humor which has kept the show around for five decades.
+By the end, when a giant banner unfurled — displaying the newspaper headline "New York to Ford: Who's Dead Now?" — it seemed SNL had finally stepped past nostalgia to deliver just the sort of biting, eccentric humor that has kept the show around for five decades.

 Jennifer Vanasco edited this story.